 Vizio's first foray into OLED TVs is a big step for the budget TV maker, but a giant leap for affordable OLED TVs.
-With the 55-inch model selling for $1,299 and often dipping below the $1,000 mark during sales, Vizio's OLED TV is a value monster, delivering all of the quality you expect from OLED without the premium pricing.
-The Vizio OLED delivers premium picture quality for hundreds of dollars less than the competition, and pairs it with great sound that has better-than-average bass.
+The 55-inch model launched with a price of $1,299, but it's regularly available below the $1,000 mark, while delivering all of the quality you expect from OLED.
+Our testing found that the Vizio OLED delivers premium picture quality for hundreds of dollars less than the competition, and pairs it with great sound that has better-than-average bass.

 Vizio SmartCast has also shaped up to become a solid smart TV platform, with an expanded app selection and built-in support for Google Cast and AirPlay 2.
-It's one of the best 4K TV values of the year, and the easy pick for affordable OLED TVs.
+It's one of the best 4K TV values of 2021, and the easy pick for affordable OLED TVs.